mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-outlook-web-app.md

 - [Enable or Disable POP3 or IMAP4 access for a user](../../clients-and-mobile-in-exchange-online/pop3-and-imap4/enable-or-disable-pop3-or-imap4-access.md)

+Disabling access to Outlook on the web will also limit the use of the new Outlook for Windows.

 ## What do you need to know before you begin?

 - Estimated time to complete: 2 minutes.